Baseball (1983 video game): Reception

 Game Machine magazine named VS. Baseball as Japan's most successful table arcade cabinet of June and July 1984.
 In the United States, VS. Baseball topped the arcade software conversion kit charts for several months in 1984: the RePlay charts from September through October to November, and the Play Meter charts from October to November.
 Play Meter also listed it as the top-grossing arcade game in December 1984.
-In Europe, it had become a very popular arcade game by 1986.
+In Europe, it had become a popular arcade game by 1986.

 In 2007, IGN gave Baseball a 5.5 out of 10, noting its depth of pitching, its two-player support, "its still-intact sense of fun", and its important place in Nintendo's history.
 The review said that the 1985 test market launch of the Nintendo Entertainment System had "heavily relied upon" Baseball, due to the globally recognizable status of the sport.
 The review summarized that "the NES came out a winner—thanks, in part, to Baseball".

 In 2006, GameSpot gave Baseball a 4.2 out of 10, stating that while it was easy to play, the "bare-bones" replica of the sport "hasn't withstood the test of time".

 In 2020, historian Ken Horowitz said VS. Baseball (1984) lacks certain features of the competing Sega's Champion Baseball (1983), but has superior multiplayer capabilities.

 Baseball was a significant source of inspiration for Namco's Pro Baseball: Family Stadium (1986) for Famicom, which became the R.B.I.
 Baseball series.